Doulos/debug_systemc/README.md

 source setup.profile
 ```

-Note: There are four sub-projects: three executables and one "library".
-The library is not treated as a full class library as the executables simply recompile it (very small).
+Note: There are four sub-projects: three executables and one "library."
+The library is not treated as a full class library as the executables recompile it (very small).
 If you drop into one of the sub-directories, you can build just that portion with the same instructions.
-It simply depends on which directory you invoke the following commands.
-The smallests executable is in the `demo/` directory.
+It depends on which directory you invoke the following commands.
+The smallest executable is in the `demo/` directory.

 ```bash
 cmake -B build/debug -DCMAKE_BUILD_TYPE=Debug